-\ When the framework scheme is applied, this concerns the 00.00 - 06.00 and 06.00 - 19.00 time frames, respectively.
+When the framework scheme is applied, this concerns the 00.00 - 06.00 and 06.00 - 19.00 time frames, respectively.

-- Construction site employees work special hours if they: - work outside their normal work hours during week days, - work on a Saturday and/or - work on a Sunday. - Employees working special hours are entitled to an allowance corresponding to the percentages list in Table 5.3.
+- When the framework scheme is applied, this concerns the 00.00 06.00 and 06.00 19.00 time frames, respectively. - Construction site employees work special hours if they: - work outside their normal work hours during week days, - work on a Saturday and/or - work on a Sunday. - Employees working special hours are entitled to an allowance corresponding to the percentages list in Table 5.3.
 The allowance for working special hours is calculated on the basis of the employee's agreed fixed hourly wage.